lyanh238/VNASelf/docs/README.md

-# VNASelf Documentation
+# X23D8 Documentation

-Welcome to the VNASelf documentation!
-This directory contains comprehensive guides and references for the VNASelf multi-agent system with modern React frontend.
+Welcome to the X23D8 documentation!
+This directory contains comprehensive guides and references for the X23D8 multi-agent system with modern React frontend.

 ## Documentation Index